 The Majestouch is a full size keyboard powered by two AA batteries.

-A Majestouch board with the same basic features as the one above but using black switches.
+FILCO Majestouch is a keyboard with the same basic features as the one above but using black switches.

 It also uses Bluetooth 3.0 or a wired connection.